CloudLabs-MCW/MCW-AI-led-business-process-automation/Hands-on lab/gettingstarted.md

    ![](media/rg-lob.png "Resource groups")

-13. Click on the **hands-on-lab-<inject key="DeploymentID" enableCopy="false"/>** Resource group and confirm whether you have all the below resources deployed successfully.
+13. Click on the **hands-on-lab-<inject key="DeploymentID" enableCopy="false"/>** Resource group and go through the resources deployed in the Resource group